LeadWoods0902/DandD_Nightmare_Plague/Trailblazer.md

 Your stamina and determination make you unstoppable.

 You gain immunity to the exhausted condition, and your movement speed increases by an additional 10 feet (total of 20 feet increase).
+##### Level 20: Apex Pursuer
+Your relentless pursuit abilities have reached their peak, allowing you to hunt down any prey with unmatched precision and speed.

+Your movement speed increases by an additional 20 feet (total of 40 feet increase).
+You can take the Dash action as a bonus action without expending any movement, and you can move through magical difficult terrain without being slowed or hindered.
+Additionally, you have advantage on all attack rolls against creatures you have been tracking for at least 1 hour.
 #### Pack Predator
 Pack Predators excel in coordination and teamwork, enhancing the abilities of their allies and working efficiently in groups.
 ##### Level 3: Coordinated Attack